XRPLF/xrpl-dev-portal/content/infrastructure/rippled/installation/build-on-linux-mac-windows.md

 ---
 # Build `rippled` on Linux, Mac, or Windows

 Building `rippled` across various platforms requires a C++ development environment.
 You will need tools like Git, Python, Conan, CMake, and a suitable C++ compiler.
-Familiarity with Conan and CMake will be helpful.

 To continue, proceed to [the latest `rippled` build instructions on GitHub](https://github.com/XRPLF/rippled/blob/develop/BUILD.md).